shadow-robot/.github/pull_request_template.md

 ## Checklist

 Before posting a PR ensure that from each of the below catagories **AT LEAST ONE BOX HAS BEEN CHECKED**.
 If more than one catagory is applicable then more can be checked.
-Also ensure that the proposed changes has been filled out with relevent information for your reviewers.
+Also ensure that the proposed changes have been filled out with relevent information for reviewers.

 ## Tests

 - [ ] No tests required to be added.
 (For small changes that will be tested by CI/CD infrastructure)
 - [ ] Added automated tests (if a new class is added (Python or C++), interface of that class must be unit tested).
-Tested on:
+Manually tested:
-    - [ ] Tested in simulation.
+    - [ ] in simulation.
-    - [ ] Tested on hardware.
+    - [ ] on hardware.

 ## Documentation